arryllopez/SkillScribe/README.md

-# 🚀 BuzzMatch (Resume Keyword Extractor)
+# 🚀 SkillScribe (Resume Keyword Extractor)

-BuzzMatch is an AI-powered tool that fine-tunes open-source LLMs to extract and generate **resume buzzwords** from job descriptions.
+SkillScribe is an AI-powered tool that fine-tunes open-source LLMs to extract and generate **resume buzzwords** from job descriptions.
 It helps job seekers align their resumes with recruiter expectations by surfacing **key skills, technologies, and keywords**.

 ---